 Discover the history of Charles Burrell’s Works, founded in the late 18th Century in Thetford.
 Charles Burrell, was a renowned Industrialist during the golden age of engineering and agriculture.
-Learn about the family history, the people who worked there and the machinery produced – over 4000 steam and traction engines were built, up until the Works closed in 1928.
+Learn about the family history, the people who worked there and the machinery produced – almost 4000 steam and traction engines were built, up until the Works closed in 1928.

 The era of steam power is captured through static and working exhibitions within the original Burrell Paint Shop, one of the three remaining Burrell factory buildings here in Minstergate, Thetford.

 Burrell steam engines had a variety of purposes, from agricultural uses such as harvesting and threshing, to the era of travelling showmen towing fairground attractions.
 Burrell’s also produced steam wagons for the Boer War and the First World War.